 50

-Not all slots are created equal when it comes to RTP.
-The difference between a high RTP slot (say, 97–99%) and a low RTP slot (say, 88–93%) can be enormous over time — and understanding this difference is one of the most practical things a player can learn.
+When it comes to RTP, not all slots are the same.
+The gap between a high RTP slot (e.g. 9799%) and a low RTP slot (e.g. 8893%) can be huge over time, and grasping this difference is among the most useful insights a player can have.

 High RTP Slots (96%+)